-John Wayne, Maureen O'Hara, Barry Fitzgerald, Ward Bond, Mildred Natwick DIRECTED BY
+John Wayne, Maureen O'Hara, Barry Fitzgerald, Ward Bond, Mildred Natwick

-Frank S. Nugent (Screenplay), Maurice Walsh (Story) MPAA RATING
+Frank S. Nugent (Screenplay), Maurice Walsh (Story)

-Eureka Entertainment (U.K - Blu-ray) BUY THIS FILM
+Eureka Entertainment (U.K - Blu-ray)

 Winner of two Academy Awards (Best Director, John Ford and Best Cinematography - Color) and nominated for five more including Best Picture, John Ford's classic The Quiet Man stars John Wayne as a character that director John Ford has long considered to be among his most personal.
 Ford has also long cited the film as one of his favorites among his own (nearly 100) films, the tale of an Irish-American boxer who returns to his ancestral home to lay claim to his family farm.
 That Irish-American, Sean Thornton (Wayne), meets a woman, Mary Kate Danaher (Maureen O'Hara), a fiery woman with whom he is well matched yet also at odds.
 Mary Kate's brother, Will (Victor McLaglen), opposes their relationship even after the two have married.